Young Mexican Mauricio Mendez outperformed everyone at the Ironman 70.3 Asia-Pacific Championship

 While we could credit much of the race’s success to the inspiring victories, there is one other occurrence that shouldn’t go unnoticed.
 During the first lap of the bike leg, Tim Van Berkel incurred two flat tires.
 In a move of remarkable sportsmanship, Bermuda’s Butterfield and Australia’s Currie—in spite of being in the middle of a close-fitting race—decided to lend some of their supplies to the downtrodden three-time Ironman distance champion.

 “One thing special about triathlon is the community and the camaraderie, and of course with that comes sportsmanship.
 Today, during the race, Tim Van Berkel flatted, but we saw a couple of great acts of sportsmanship with Tyler (Butterfield) and Braden (Currie) both offering some support in a pit stop to help Van Berkel who could’ve ended up being down,” said Sunrise Events founder Fred Uytengsu.

-The move harkens back to a similar instance a few years ago, where Caroline Steffen suffered a bike crash.
-Coming to her rescue was none other Cameron Brown—widely regarded in the triathlon community as not only one of the most talented athletes, but also one of the most upstanding ones.
+The move harkens back to a similar instance a few years ago when Caroline Steffen suffered a bike crash.
+Coming to her rescue was none other than Cameron Brown—widely regarded in the triathlon community as not only one of the most talented athletes but also one of the most upstanding ones.
 The move is a clear display of humbling generosity, and, as was witnessed today, it also became the inspiration behind Uytengsu’s latest idea: